plasmatic1/dmoj-gon/README.md

 # dmoj-gon

-It's like Polygon, but worse :)
+Like Polygon, but worse.

+## Setup

 Setup shouldn't be too bad, no fancy tokens or anything.
+Just treat it as any other Django application.
+Uses PostgreSQL because I wanted array fields.

 Obviously doesn't run on Windows.